America East Conference baseball awards: Coach of the Year

 The conference's Coach of the Year award is presented annually to its most outstanding baseball coach, as chosen by a vote of the conference's coaches at the end of the regular season.
 The award was first presented in 1990 and was known as the North Atlantic Conference Coach of the Year award through the 1996 season, after which the conference adopted its current name.

 In 2014, Stony Brook's Matt Senk won the award for the third time, after the Seawolves went 33–16 in the regular season and won the America East's regular season title.
 Senk won four awards in five years from 2011 to 2015.
 2014 was the sixth consecutive season in which the award was presented to the coach whose team won the conference's regular season title.

-Binghamton head coach Tim Sinicki has won the most Coach of the Year awards, with six.
+Binghamton head coach Tim Sinicki has won the most Coach of the Year awards, with seven.

 Maine is the only school to have multiple coaches win the award.
-Paul Kostacopoulos won it in 1997 and 2001, and Steve Trimper won it in 2013.
+Paul Kostacopoulos won it in 1997 and 2001, Steve Trimper won it in 2013, and Nick Derba won it in 2022 and 2023.